Andy16823/Smartli-Backup-2/README.md

 # DATAROWZ

-Smartli Backup is a free, open-source, and user-friendly backup software designed to help you safeguard and protect your important data.
+DATAROWZ is a free, open-source, and user-friendly backup software designed to help you safeguard and protect your important data.
 It offers powerful backup capabilities while being easy to use.

 ## Features